Social inclusion indicators for ethnocultural groups in Canada: Basic needs and housing

 Population living in core housing need

-Refers to whether a private household's housing falls below at least one of the indicator thresholds for housing adequacy, affordability or suitability, and would have to spend 30% or more of its total before-tax income to pay the median rent of alternative local housing that is acceptable (attains all three housing indicator thresholds).
+Includes persons living in a private household whose housing does not meet at least one of the indicator thresholds for housing adequacy, affordability or suitability, and have to spend 30% or more of its total before-tax income to pay the median rent of alternative local housing that is acceptable (attains all three housing indicator thresholds).
 For more information on the measure of each indicator, please consult the definition of "Core housing need" from the Dictionary, Census of Population, 2021.

 Population living in suitable housing

-"Housing suitability" refers to whether a private household is living in suitable accommodations according to the National Occupancy Standard (NOS); that is, whether the dwelling has enough bedrooms for the size and composition of the household.
-A household is deemed to be living in suitable accommodations if its dwelling has enough bedrooms, as calculated using the NOS.
+Includes persons living in a private household whose housing is a suitable according to the National Occupancy Standard (NOS); that is, whether the dwelling has enough bedrooms for the size and composition of the household.
+A dwelling is deemed suitable if it has enough bedrooms, as calculated using the NOS.
 For more information on the measure of each indicator, please consult the definition of "Core housing need" from the Dictionary, Census of Population, 2021.

 Population living in affordable housing